Headington Shark: Council opposition

 The shark was controversial, and became the subject of a six-year battle between Oxford City Council and homeowner Bill Heine.
 The council attempted to remove the shark on the grounds of safety, and then argued for its removal due to lack of proper planning permission, offering to host it at the local swimming pool instead.
-However, there was much local support for the shark, and official government records describe June Whitehouse as having “decided that the shark was unique and brilliant.”
-In 1992, the matter was taken to the central government, and Tony Baldry, a minister in the Department of the Environment, ruled on planning grounds that the shark was allowed to remain because it did not harm to the visual amenity.
+However, there was much local support for the shark, and official government records describe June Whitehouse as having "decided that the shark was unique and brilliant".
+In 1992, the matter was taken to the central government, and Tony Baldry, a minister in the Department of the Environment, ruled on planning grounds that the shark was allowed to remain because it did not do harm to the visual amenity.
 In an official ruling that has since gained legendary status among town planners for its defence of art, Michael Heseltine's planning inspector, Peter MacDonald, acknowledged that the shark was "not intended to be in harmony" with its surroundings, and addressed the council's concerns about potential "proliferation with sharks (and heaven knows what else) crashing through roofs all over the city."
-He wrote: This fear is exaggerated.
+He wrote: "This fear is exaggerated.
 In the five years since the shark was erected, no other examples have occurred ... any system of control must make some small place for the dynamic, the unexpected, the downright quirky.
 I therefore recommend that the Headington Shark be allowed to remain."

 In 2016, the Oxford City Council began efforts to protect the shark by placing it on a list controlled by Historic England.
 Heine's son, who took over maintenance, told the New Yorker, "I think Dad would have liked to see it listed, but, at the same time, it’s strange that the council could force you to keep it, just as they tried to force you to remove it".
 In 2018, as Heine's health was declining, Buckley repainted the shark with a gold leaf on its fin, "to send him up to Heaven".

 Media appearances

 In 2011, Bill Heine published a short book called "The Hunting of the Shark".

 In 2013, the sculpture was the subject of an April Fools' Day story in the Oxford Mail, which announced the establishment by Oxford City Council of a fictitious £200,000 fund to support the creation of similar sculptures on the roofs of other homes in the area.

-In 2018, students from Oxford Brookes University created a magazine called 'The Shark', inspired by the Headington Shark.
+In 2018, students from Oxford Brookes University created a magazine called The Shark, inspired by the Headington Shark.

-Local woman June Whitehouse, who initially supported the shark as "unique and brilliant," collected press clippings into eleven folders she dubbed the "Sharkive": coverage of the shark's street-wide birthday parties, a Czech schoolbook that mentioned it, and a book titled "Eccentric Britain" featuring it on the cover, as well as many media mentions.
+Local woman June Whitehouse, who initially supported the shark as "unique and brilliant", collected press clippings into eleven folders she dubbed the "Sharkive": coverage of the shark's street-wide birthday parties, a Czech schoolbook that mentioned it, and a book titled "Eccentric Britain" featuring it on the cover, as well as many media mentions.
 Foreign visitors frequently asked to study the materials, Whitehouse said, including a Japanese professor who stayed for four hours.